mtrybulec/interviewer/QUICK-START.md

             interviewer::question.list(
                 id = "RadioButtonsOptional",
-                label = "Radio-buttons, no response required (required set to FALSE; a second click on a selected radio-button deselects it)", responses = responses,
+                label = paste("Radio-buttons, no response required",
+                              "(required set to FALSE; a second click on a selected radio-button deselects it)"), responses = responses,
                 required = FALSE
             ),